FindoraNetwork/findora-wiki/docs/general/run-a-full-node.md

 ### network parameters in different environments

-> For the convenience of the test network, some parameters are different from the main network

 |  Project   | Testnet  | Mainnet  |
 |  :----:  | :----:  | :----:  |